ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 The "ietf-layer0-types" module contains the following YANG reusable YANG data types:

 operational-mode:
-: A YANG data type used to identify an organization (e.g., vendor) specific mode for transceiver capability description, as defined in Section 2.5.2 of {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}
+: A YANG data type used to identify an organization (e.g., vendor) specific mode for transceiver capability description, as defined in {{Section 2.6.2 of !I-D.ietf-ccamp-optical-impairment-topology-yang}}

 snr:
 : A YANG data type used to represent an (Optical) Signal-to-noise ratio measured over 0.1 nm resolution bandwidth, as defined in {{ITU-T_G.977.1}}